ku-sldg/plih/_simple/2-Testing-AE.md

 $$\forall t:AE \cdot (parseAE\; (pprint\; t)) == t$$

-To turn this into an input for QuickCheck we simply remove the universal quantifier and pass in a value for $$t$$.
+To turn this into an input for QuickCheck we simply remove the universal quantifier and pass in a value for $t$.
 The Haskell representation is:

 ```haskell
 \t -> parseAE (pprint t) == t